 Minimum enrollment 6

 This course celebrates the great bands and stars of pop, rock and jazz.
 We listen to recordings, watch videos and talk about a wide variety of musicians and bands.
 Social, historical and musical context will be provided.
-Examples of the artists included are Fats Domino, Bob Marley, Bob Dylan, Beatles, Miles Davis, Elvis Presley, BB King, Charlie Parker, Carole King, Adele, Tower Of Power and James Brown.
-Come and share bright moments.
+Examples of the artists included are Fats Domino, Bob Dylan, Beatles, Bonnie Raitt, Miles Davis, Elvis Presley, BB King, Charlie Parker, Carole King, Adele, Sting, Tower of Power and James Brown.

-Teacher Tom Doran is a bassist/vocalist who has played locally for 45 years.
+Teacher Tom Doran is a bassist/vocalist who has been playing locally for 48 years.
 He loves to talk about and play music, so if you do too, please join!

 Greater Boston Cultural Institutions

 Boston, a major cultural center, boasts a wealth of museums, libraries, gardens, historic destinations, art galleries, authors, etc.

 - September 17: Aviation in Massachusetts, John Galluzzo, author